| The history of Kozhikode has two storylines. One, propagated by those

 does history record of the medical profession and its traditions in

 this hallowed city?
+Perhaps that

 the Physician who traditionally tends to ignore the march of social